-There are several risks for HR and Payroll departments if the organization doesn't maintain faculty- and staff-related files in a secure location that provides easily accessible digital files.
+There are several risks for HR and Payroll departments if the organization doesn't maintain employee-related files in a secure location that provides easily accessible digital files.

-In terms of operations, there are issues related to space and document retention when organizations use paper files or disorganized digital methods to store faculty- and staff-related files.
-Whether it's the space for multiple filing cabinets, offsite storage, or maxed out hard drives, copies of staff files consume a lot of space.
-These file storage issues only grow as your workforce changes, and the number of current and former faculty and staff files increases.
+In terms of operations, there are issues related to space and document retention when organizations use paper files or disorganized digital methods to store employee-related files.
+Whether it's the space for multiple filing cabinets, offsite storage, or maxed out hard drives, copies of employee files consume a lot of space.
+These file storage issues only grow as your business expands, and the number of current and former employee files increases.

 In terms of data security, if you're using paper documents or unencrypted files, you're at risk of a confidential data breach.
-Faculty- and staff-related documents contain highly sensitive information, including bank accounts, social security numbers and performance management details.
+Employee-related documents contain highly sensitive information, including bank accounts, social security numbers and performance management details.

-Some institutions opt to store staff documents in a third-party system offsite.
+Some organizations opt to store employee documents in a third-party system offsite.
 While this may solve the security issues, it has negative impacts on syncing systems and having immediate access to records in the same system where your workforce management tools and processes already exist.